JurgenCruz/HomeServerSetup/Create and configure arr applications stack.md

 [![en](https://img.shields.io/badge/lang-en-blue.svg)](Create%20and%20configure%20arr%20applications%20stack.md)
 [![es](https://img.shields.io/badge/lang-es-blue.svg)](Create%20and%20configure%20arr%20applications%20stack.es.md)

-We will prepare the anonymous VPN configuration file that qBittorrent requires; we will configure the arr apps Docker stack; and we will bring the stack up through Portainer.
+We will prepare the anonymous VPN configuration file that qBittorrent requires; we will configure the arr apps Docker stack; and we will bring the stack up through Dockhand.
 The stack consists of the following containers:

 - Gotify: Notification engine.
 - qBittorrent: Download manager through the bittorrent protocol.